shirshak55/Google-Gift-Card-Is-Scam/README.md

 # Google-Gift-Card-Is-Scam
 Why one should never purchase gift card

+I am writing this with a hope other people wont get scammed by Google.

 Back in 2019, September I went to Infosys Bangalore, India for Internship in Machine Learning.
 There I had a account with ICICI Banks.
 And I used that bank account to hook up with Paytm app.
 Paytm is very useful in India as every vendors etc accept it and it is reliable app also.